Caren Pinto is a Senior reporter in the Lynchburg Newsroom.

-Caren Rollins Pinto is a reporter in the Danville bureau.
-She joined the WSET News Team in April 2016, following an internship with an ABC affiliate, WFAA in Dallas, Texas.
+She joined the news team in Danville, in April 2016, following an internship with an ABC affiliate, WFAA in Dallas, Texas.

 Before launching her career in broadcast journalism, Caren's education and experience was focused on the healthcare industry.
 She worked in Hospital Administration for two years at Memorial Sloan- Kettering Cancer Center in New York City after earning her Bachelor of Science in Health Care Management and Policy from Georgetown University.
 She then moved to San Francisco to pursue her Master's degree in Public Health.
 Caren served as president of her class and graduated Magna Cum Laude from the University of San Francisco in August 2015.

 As part of her graduate program, Caren was responsible for identifying local health concerns and being a public health advocate for the San Francisco community.
 This experience clearly showed how important the media can be in the implementation of good public health policy and it spurred her passion for becoming a journalist.
 While Caren will be reporting on the full spectrum of news stories in the WSET viewing area, she is very excited to bring her healthcare expertise to the market and help keep local residents up to date with stories that can enhance health outcomes in the community.